1-Nishanth-1/task-manager/README.md

   - All environment variable names and values were adjusted to match the actual deployment setup.
   - CORS and Socket.IO origins were manually constrained to known frontends.
   - Prisma schema and relations were checked to ensure foreign keys aligned with the intended user/task model.
+  - Lot of changes were made to the UI to optimize it further to provide a clean and mosern llok.

 - **Example disagreement with AI**
+  - AI suggested adding a full role-based access control system (admins, members, viewers) and a separate admin dashboard.
+I decided this was overkill for the current scope and kept the simpler creator/assignee permission model focused on small teams.
-  - An early AI suggestion was to introduce a dedicated Prisma seed script with hard‑coded demo users and tasks.
+  - AI proposed generating and committing a large Prisma seed file with hard-coded demo users and tasks.
+I preferred using real Google accounts for seeding in development to better mirror production auth and avoid maintaining fake credentials.
-  - Instead, we chose to keep seeding manual for now (signing in with real Google accounts to create users), keeping the codebase smaller and avoiding extra operational complexity.
-  - A seed script remains on the roadmap, but only once the domain model has fully stabilized.
+  - AI initially recommended using a wildcard CORS policy (`*`) to "make local testing easier".
+I rejected this in favour of explicitly whitelisting localhost and the Vercel domain to keep the deployment more secure.